joeyyax/fwt-basinscout/craft-cms/README.md

 - Ensure `basinscout.twig` is in your templates directory
 - Check template permissions
-- Verify Craft template caching is cleared
+- Verify Craft template caching is cleared `php craft clear-caches/all` or `ddev exec php craft clear-caches/all`